-- Draw as soon as you comfortably can after entries have closed.
-This gives your contestants more time to get their horses ready. - The judge or judges shall draw the working order for all horses after cattle changes have been determined.
+- 1. Draw as soon as you comfortably can after entries have closed.
+This gives your contestants more time to get their horses ready. - 2.
+The judge or judges shall draw the working order for all horses after cattle changes have been determined.
 (NCHA Standing Rule 11.)
-NOTE: Random computer draws may be used providing the judge is present and working orders are printed immediately. - 3.
+NOTE: Random computer draws may be used in classes exceeding 30 entries provided the judge is present and working orders are printed immediately. - 3.
 Do not draw from entry cards.
 Use numbered ping-pong balls, metal discs, tags or some similar method drawn from an opaque container.
-It is essential that the judge be unable to see the numbers in the container to assure a creditable draw. - State the name of the horse and the position drawn as they are determined. - Announce the working order as soon as possible after the draw, along with the cattle changes. - 6.
+It is essential that the judge be unable to see the numbers in the container to assure a creditable draw. - 4.
+State the name of the horse and the position drawn as they are determined. - 5.
+Announce the working order as soon as possible after the draw, along with the cattle changes. - 6.
 If late entries are permitted, they must be handled as outlined in NCHA Standing Rules. - 7.
 Horses should be listed on an entry sheet along with their working order number.